 The great thing about soups and stews is that you can customize them with whatever you have on hand.
 Feel free to add or leave out whatever suits your tastes!

-Jam-packed and loaded with fresh, real ingredients that are delicious and you can feel good about feeding it to your family and yourself.
+This Homemade Beef Stew is jam-packed and loaded with fresh, real ingredients that are delicious and you can feel good about feeding it to your family and yourself.

 Make-ahead tips for this Classic Homemade Beef Stew